brandonp2412/JavaScript/README.md

 # Relic Valuation

-This repo is all about Warframe and automating some basic tasks related to the game.
+This script is all about Warframe and automating some basic tasks related to the game.
 Trying to value relics in warframe currently needs you to:
 * Get the relic you want
 * Find out it's rare drop
 * Go to warframe.market and search its rare drop.